Altair-Bueno/cw/README.md

 # cw
-cw *(count words)* is a modern alternative to classic GNU wc, written on pure Rust.
-It provides the same tools as GNU wc, but with some extras, such as multithreading and different encoding support
+cw *(count words)* is a modern alternative to classic wc, written on pure Rust.
+It provides the same tools as wc, but with some extras, such as multithreading and different encoding support

 ![img.png](.github/readme/img.png)